Tocktock/new-wiki/README.md

     user who have permission to write data, should be professional or have authority.

 # Stack

     React, TailwindCSS
-    Go gin with gorillaWebsocket, MongoDB, Postgresql(not confirm) Nginx
+    Go gin with gorillaWebsocket, MongoDB, Postgresql(not determine) Nginx